Portfolio / Human-Computer Interaction

 大岡 凌

 I am a doctoral student working in Human-Computer Interaction.
 I have loved making things since childhood, and my research is grounded in hands-on prototyping and implementation.
 During the COVID-19 pandemic, I also worked as a freelance web designer.
-I have spent seven years in the Global Strategy Leader Program, an entrepreneurship education program at the School of Engineering, Tohoku University, where I have also taught financial statement analysis.
+I have spent seven years in the Global Strategy Leader Course, an entrepreneurship education program at the School of Engineering, Tohoku University, where I have also taught financial statement analysis and published a book related to financial statements.
 Outside work, I enjoy exploring Disney parks.

 Institution